You can and should retain control of your cleaning contract

-Franchise service agreements tend to be particularly notorious for being adversarial and placing a heaving burden on the client to execute cancellation.
+Franchise service agreements are particularly notorious for being adversarial and placing a heaving burden on the client to execute cancellation.
 Buried in the fine print are often limitations about the client's ability to extricate themselves from their vendor.

 The contract often only allows the client to switch franchisees but not get rid of the actual contract and parent vendor.
 This means that you can force the parent company to remove the franchisee for poor performance, but you're still stuck with the franchisor and whoever they place next.

-Franchised outfits have a dual loyalty to you as a client and also to creating more franchisees.
-They create revenue by making it difficult to get out of service agreement to help create room for new franchisees to take over if necessary.
+Franchised outfits have dual loyalty to you as a client and also to creating more franchisees.
+They create revenue by making it difficult to get out of service agreements to help create room for new franchisees to take over if necessary.

 Evergreen Clauses with a Limited Time Window

-Agreements will often give a brief time window for swapping out vendors - ie "you have a 10 day window, 30 days before contract renewal to terminate this agreement."
+Agreements will often give a brief time window for swapping out vendors - ie "you have a 10-day window, 30 days before contract renewal to terminate this agreement."
 That means if you miss the window, the contract auto-renews, and you're saddled with poor performance and unresponsiveness for the next 12 months.
-There can be heavy penalties imposed for cancelling outside of the time window or cancellation can be completely restricted altogether.
+There can be heavy penalties imposed for canceling outside of the time window or cancellation can be completely restricted altogether.

 Limiting Reasons for Cancellation

-This locks you into a relationship where you're forced to complain every single day and hope that issues don't addressed to make a change.
-As long as the vendor, makes a half-hearted on that particular issue, it's going to be hard to void the agreement.
+This locks you into a relationship where you're forced to complain every single day and hope that issues don't address to make a change.
+As long as the vendor makes a half-hearted on that particular issue, it's going to be hard to void the agreement.

 Why Summit Building Services is Different